Southwark championed for celebrating LGBT equality in schools

 Now in its seventh year, the Index remains a vital tool for local authorities to benchmark their success in making local schools inclusive of LGBT issues and young people, measuring practice and policy at all the participating local authorities.

-Southwark Council and its partners have strongly supported ‘BOY’, a forum theatre piece created in collaboration with Alfred Salter and Goodrich Primary Schools and Hyperfusion Theatre Company.
+Southwark Council and its partners, including both Alfred Salter and Goodrich Primary Schools, have strongly supported ‘BOY’, a forum theatre piece created by Hyperfusion Theatre Company.
 ‘BOY’ focuses on tackling homophobic and identity based bullying and language.
 ‘BOY’ has recently been funded to also include pupil ambassador workshops and whole school staff training.

 The council also runs an extensive range of training for school staff on preventing and tackling homophobia, biphobia and transphobia.